 This late medieval two-handed knightly sword comes complete with a black wood-and-leather scabbard with steel throat, chape, middle band and articulated suspension rings.

-Please note that this sword is not a battle ready weapon.
-It is designed as a collector’s or decoration/display piece and is not suited for combat reenactment.
-Besides its quality as a collectible, it is also perfectly suited as a prop, e.g. to complete your costume.
+This sword is designed as a collector's or decoration/display piece and, besides its quality as a collectible, is also perfectly suited as a prop, e.g. to complete your costume.

 Details: